Board/Authority Authorized Courses Policy

 Policy in full

 Students may earn elective credits toward graduation by successfully completing BAA courses.
 There is no limit to the number of BAA courses which may be used to satisfy the 28 credits of electives required for graduation.
+In some cases, at the Grade 11 level only, BAA courses may be used to satisfy the Arts Education and/or Applied Design, Skills and Technologies (ADST) requirement towards graduation.
 Grade 12-level BAA courses may count towards the 16 Grade 12-level credits required for graduation.
-In some cases, BAA courses may be used to satisfy the fine arts and/or applied skills requirement towards graduation.

-Boards of education and independent school authorities must authorize each BAA Course and ensure that it meets the BAA Course requirements set out in the current Board/Authority Authorized Courses: Requirements and Procedures document before delivering it to students.
+Boards of Education, Independent School Authorities, and Offshore School Authorities must authorize each BAA Course and ensure that it meets the BAA Course requirements set out in the current Board/Authority Authorized Courses: Requirements and Procedures document before delivering it to students.
 A board or independent school authority must submit a signed BAA Course Form to the Ministry verifying the course satisfies current requirements.
-For more information see http://www2.gov.bc.ca/gov/content/education-training/k-12/support/graduation/getting-credit-to-graduate/board-authority-authorized-courses&title=Board/Authority Authorized Courses
+For more information see the BAA webpage.

-Boards and independent school authorities must retain copies of all BAA Course Frameworks.
+Boards of Education, Independent school authorities, and Offshore School Authorities must retain copies of all BAA Course Frameworks.

 If the Ministry informs a board or authority that a BAA Course does not meet the BAA Course requirements set out in the current Board/Authority Authorized Courses: Requirements and Procedures (PDF), the board or authority must not offer that course for credit in the following semester or school year onward.